-In instances where the number of applications exceed the enrolment plan, the following selection criteria would apply:
+In instances where the number of applications exceed the planned number on the departmental enrolment plan, the following selection criteria would apply:

-- Order of preference: (I) DUT graduates (BEng Tech (Industrial)); (2) DUT graduates (B Tech Industrial); (3) Other BEng Tech (Industrial); (4) Other (B Tech (Industrial). - 2) Ranking criteria: (1) Completion in minimum time; (2) Average pass rate of 65% and above in the final year of study within the engineering profession plus related experience in the field of Industrial Engineering can apply for the qualification using rule G10 - Conferment of Status.
-(Amended w.e.f.
-2015/08) Applications are made directly with the department as follows: Masters applications are accepted from during the months of August and September preceding the year of intended study A four to five-page proposal is required outlining the following: an introduction; the research problem(s) and study objective(s); a brief literature review; an outline of the intended research methodology and research activities inclusive of schedules and timeframes research activities inclusive of schedules and timenames
+- 1) Order of preference: (1) DUT graduates (BEng Tech (Industrial)); (2) DUT graduates (B Tech Industrial); (3) Other BEng Tech (Industrial); (4) Other (B Tech (Industrial). - Ranking criteria: (1) Completion in minimum time: (2) Average pass rate of 2) 65% and above in the final year of study within the engineering profession plus related experience in the field of ndustrial Engineering can apply for the qualification using rule G10 - Conferment of Status.
+Amended w.e.f.
+2015/08) Applications are made directly with the department as follows: \square Masters applications are accepted from during the months of August and September preceding the year of intended study \square A four to five-page proposal is required outlining the following: introduction; the research problem(s) and study objective(s); a brief literature review; an outline of the intended research methodology and research activities inclusive of schedules and timeframes

-(iii) MASTER of ENGINEERING [SAQA NO. 96827]
+MASTER of ENGINEERING [SAQA NO. 96827] (iii)

 Eligible applicants are required to have completed an appropriate Honours degree or equivalent in the field of Industrial Engineering.
-Graduates with an appropriate Honours degree or equivalent in any of the engineering disciplines within the engineering profession plus related experience in the field of Industrial Engineering can apply for the qualification using rule G10 - Conferment of Status.
+Graduates with an appropriate Honours degree or equivalent in any of the engineering disciplines

-All applications must be accompanied by the relevant certified academic certificates/records and transcripts of all prior qualification(s); a concise CV; certified ID or passport Applicant would receive feedback on their applications once the department has finalised selections □ Successful applicants must complete their registrations before 31st of March in the intended year of study.
+☐ All applications must be accompanied by the relevant certified academic certificates/records and transcripts of all prior qualification(s); a concise CV; certified ID or passport ☐ Applicant would receive feedback on their applications once the department has finalised selections ☐ Successful applicants must complete their registrations before 31st of March in the intended year of study.
 No late registrations will be accepted.